Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 *Although it is not defined in the SDL standard specifications, it is only defined in TOYOTA specification.

 ### 2.5.
 SoftButtonCapabilities
-The definition of "SoftButtonCapabilities" and the setting example of TOYOTA are described below.
+The definition of `SoftButtonCapabilities` and the setting example of TOYOTA are described below.

 | No | Name              | Type   | Mandatory | Additional | TOYOTA&nbsp;Setting |Description |
 |:-: | :-:               | :-:    | :-:       | :-:        |---------------------|------------|